-Croup can by spread by physical contact or through the air.
+Croup can spread by physical contact or through the air.
 To help prevent its spread:

 - Wash and dry your hands thoroughly after caring for your child.

-- Encourage your child to cover his or her mouth and nose when coughing and sneezing.
+- Encourage your child to cover their mouth and nose when coughing and sneezing.

-- Keep your child home from school or daycare when he or she is ill or if outbreaks occur.
+- Keep your child home from school or daycare when they’re ill or if outbreaks occur.